 How can I see a Crisis Coming?

 On November 29th, the company experienced the largest negative sentiment spike it had seen in several months.
 To analyze the source of the sentiment, we dove deeper to determine if it was a potential crisis.
 We discovered the origin of the negative sentiment was a tweet published by Robert Reich that listed several companies that had avoided federal income taxes for 2019.
 Once we found his tweet, we could see it created a moderate spread of negative sentiment (over 23 thousand shares and a thousand comments) that warranted an even deeper dive to determine crisis potential.

 The spread chart above makes it easy to determine the point of origin so you can quickly find the original post or tweet and dig into the discussion.
-Carefully analyzing the discussion on the original post allows companies to determine the potential danger of the slide and ways to control it.
+Carefully analyzing the discussion on the original post allows companies to determine the potential danger of the slide (or risk) and ways to control it.
 Luckily for IBM, the primarily negative comments were directed at the general list or the idea of companies getting out of paying taxes rather than one company specifically, so this example had a lower chance of developing into a crisis.

 Believe it or not, an avalanche and a crisis can be controlled in the same way.
 The trick is to be the one holding the explosive.

 When managing potential avalanche threats, professionals use tools to measure snow depths high on the mountain tops.
 These metrics allow them to identify potential threat areas which allow them to take action before an actual avalanche happens naturally.
 In a controlled environment, these experts purposefully plant explosives to cause a man-made avalanche.
 Of course, roads are closed before hand to mitigate any risk of harming people.